California Mandates COVID Vaccine For In-Person School Attendance; 1st State In Nation With Requirement

-SAN FRANCISCO (CBS SF) — California will mandate COVID vaccines for students and staff beginning next school term, becoming the first state in the nation to require schoolchildren to be vaccinated against the coronavirus.
+SAN FRANCISCO (CBS SF/AP) — California will mandate COVID vaccines for K-12 students as each age group is fully approved to receive the vaccine, becoming the first state in the nation to require schoolchildren to be vaccinated against the coronavirus.

 “California has the lowest case rate in the United States of America.
 We’ve maintained that status now for some time,” Newsom said.
 “Not surprisingly, that’s been driven primarily by one of the nation’s leading vaccination efforts.”